temporalio/edu-102-typescript-code/exercises/using-objects/README.md

 Before continuing with the steps below, take a moment to look at the code in the `src/shared.ts` file to see how the types are defined for the Workflow.
-After this, look at the `workflows.ts` file to see how these values are passed in and used in the Workflow code.
+After this, look at the `src/workflow.ts` file to see how these values are passed in and used in the Workflow code.
 Finally, look at the `src/client.ts` to see how the input parameters are created and passed into the Workflow.